George

 Improved

-Order of Red Men, the Eureka Council of the Legion of the Red
+Order of Red Men, the Eureka Council of the Legion of

 Cross,